retrovisionagain/hyprland-setup/README.md

 - Wofi

 ## Install swww (for wallpapers) and hyprshot (to take screenshots):
-Please see the installation instructions for your distributions.
+See the installation instructions for your distributions.